-Most of the cafe’s fans come for the coffee.
+Most of the Thirty Coffee’s customers come for the coffee.
 Owner Nick O’Neill is ex-Single Origin, and with help from a brilliant Square One Coffee roast, he’s producing complex, zesty espressos and a good rotating range of filters.
 Thirty Coffee is the only cafe outside of Square One’s own shops that has its beans.

 Everyone else is probably here for the bacon-and-egg roll made with smoked milk buns from Textbook Boulangerie Patisserie(/sydney/cafes/textbook-boulangerie-patisserie).
 It has a manchego-and-mango barbeque sauce; purple-cabbage-heavy slaw; a soft-yolk egg; and some of the best bacon in Sydney (chef Tommy Prosser’s own Black Market Bacon).